futtta/ao_critcss_aas/readme.txt

 If the "ao_ccss_queue" job is there, but has a "next run" date in the past, there is an issue with your site/ hosters WordPress cron and you will have to contact your hoster.
 Some hosters' info on the topic: [WP Engine](https://wpengine.com/support/wp-cron-wordpress-scheduling/), [BlueHost](https://my.bluehost.com/hosting/help/411), [HostGator](https://support.hostgator.com/articles/how-to-replace-wordpress-cron-with-a-real-cron-job) and [SiteGround](https://www.siteground.com/tutorials/wordpress/real-cron-job/).

 == Changelog ==

+= 1.7.0 =
+* new: (advanced) option to allow PATH-based rules to be auto-created for pages (incl.
+WooCommerce product pages) allowing different CCSS for each page.
+* improvement: workaround a quirk in WordPress core's is_front_page which also returns true for e.g. /page/12
+* improvement: ensure path-based rules with non-ascii characters can match the path

 = 1.6.0 =